 SELECT "table_alias"."column_name1" "column_alias"

-Briefly, both types of aliases are placed directly after the item they alias for, separate by a white space.
-We again use our table, Store_Information,
+Both types of aliases are placed directly after the item they alias for, separate by a white space.

-We use the same example as that in the SQL GROUP BY section, except that we have put in both the column alias and the table alias:
+We use the same SQL query as Example 1 in the SQL GROUP BY section, except that we have put in both the column alias and the table alias:

 FROM Store_Information A1

 Notice that difference in the result: the column titles are now different.
 That is the result of using the column alias.
 Instead of the somewhat cryptic "Sum(Sales)", we now have "Total Sales", which is much more understandable, as the column header.
 The advantage of using a table alias is not apparent in this example.
-However, they will become evident in the SQL Joins section.
+However, they will become evident when we look at join operations in SQL.